An Open Letter to Private School Parents: Stop Trashing Public Schools

 Now that my girls are 10 (!)
 I look back and am so grateful and happy for the wonderful education they’ve received.
 I’ve been thinking about how important it is to share positive stories about my experience to counter the inaccurate and crazy-making rhetoric about how difficult it is to enroll in a “good” public school.

 With this in mind, I recently posted some resources on NextDoor about the kindergarten enrollment process.
-I wanted to reassure parents who are just embarking on the kindergarten enrollment process that everything will work out great, and also share tips for any family (public or private) on how to ease the transition to kindergarten.
+I wanted to reassure parents who are just embarking on the kindergarten enrollment process that everything will work out great.
+I also shared tips for any family (public or private) on how to ease the transition into kindergarten.
 In addition, I offered to be a resource to answer questions about local schools.

 Initially, I got a few positive responses from local parents, chiming in on their great public school experiences.
 Unfortunately, as I have learned, you can’t get away posting anything on NextDoor without getting snarky comments from folks eagerly awaiting the chance to rain on your parade.

-Here is what the parent (whom I will call “Snarky North Beach Mom”) wrote:
+Here is what the parent (whom I’ll call, “Snarky North Beach Mom”) wrote:

 “Or don’t go through the pain of the SFUSD process and consider [name of a private school], a wonderful local school in the heart of North Beach.
 Lovely community of parents and teachers and great school with small class sizes.”

 This time, after composing my thoughts, I responded.
-I have decided to share the response here as an open letter in the hope that other public school parents might have language to push back on similar negative comments heard on playgrounds, during preschool pickups and in parent email groups.
+I have decided to share the response here as an open letter in hopes that other public school parents might have language to push back on similar negative comments heard on playgrounds, during preschool pickups and in parent email groups.

 An Open Letter to Private School Parents: Stop Trashing Public Schools!